 I don’t believe in marriage.
 At least not in what it means today.
 I believe in the original belief of it, of what it represented back then.

-Couples grew old together and helped each other in the same growth of spirit, self-discipline and above all they loved each other.
+Couples grew old together and helped each other in the same growth of spirit, self-discipline and above all, they loved each other.
 Albeit it was a man and a woman.
 However, it could have been a man and another man; or a woman and another woman.
-Sex wouldn’t have mattered, it was respect.
+Sex wouldn’t have mattered, it was respected.

 As a gay man, I don’t want the same rights as the heterosexuals.

 This is what our married role models have: